 Most beginners play way too many hands.
 Professional players fold around 70% of their starting hands.
 That's not pessimism - it's math.

 The hands worth playing depend on your position.
 The later you act, the more hands become profitable.
-And the weaker the players at your table, the more hands you can play profitably - a loose home game lets you see more flops than a tough casino table.
+And the weaker the players at your table, the more hands you can play profitably - a loose home game where everyone limps into every pot is a different animal than a tough casino table full of regulars.
+Adjust accordingly, but when in doubt, play tighter.

 Quick Guide to Hand Notation